TimCares/MasterThesis/docs/thesis/experiments/teacher_ablations.typ

 == Teacher Ablation Studies <teacher_ablations>
-In this section we will investigate the impact of using teachers different from BEiTv2 @beitv2, but still self-supervised.
+In this section we will investigate the impact of using teachers different from BEiTv2 @beitv2.
 We will compare the results with an approach that does not make use of knowledge distillation at all.

 === Different Teachers